 In building the program, we have continued to strengthen and broaden it.
 In particular, we continue to work with previous years’ Fellows to build networks that can strengthen and defend freedom of expression across the globe.
 In recognition of the important interplay between global networks and individual freedoms, we continue to seek greater involvement from civil society and technology companies in the discussion of internet freedom and how these different actors can and must work together to protect individual freedoms on the internet in the support of Human Rights.

 Launched in 2011, the Internet Freedom Fellows program is an initiative of the U.S. Mission to the United Nations in Geneva.
-Core partners for the 2013 Program are digital communications expert John Horniblow; gMedia, a Geneva based NGO which works to empower media to further civil society goals; and Meridian International Center, a Washington D.C. based NGO promoting international understanding through exchange programs.
-We are also collaborating with the Internet Society and with Stanford University’s Center for International Security and Cooperation for specific events during the program.
+Core partners for the 2014 Program GMedia Center, a Geneva based NGO which works to empower media to further civil society goals; and Meridian International Center, a Washington D.C. based NGO promoting international understanding through exchange programs.